Adamslab/OpenSlider/Bill Of Materials/Readme.md

 The length of belt you will need for the X-Axis is double the length of the extrusion that you're using for the X-Axis plus ~50mm.
 So for a 500mm X-Axis, you need approximately 1050mm of belt to have enough.

+https://s.click.aliexpress.com/e/_rQ35Lp

 The Y-Axis and Z-Axis uses GT2 belt loops.
 The tensioning system will work with 250mm to 264mm belt loops.
-250mm is reccomended.

-https://s.click.aliexpress.com/e/_rQ35Lp

 https://s.click.aliexpress.com/e/_sOoTyx